Gazyva Prices, Coupons and Patient Assistance Programs

 This Gazyva price guide is based on using the Drugs.com discount card which is accepted at most U.S. pharmacies.
 The cost for Gazyva intravenous solution (25 mg/mL) is around $6,487 for a supply of 40 milliliters, depending on the pharmacy you visit.
 Prices are for cash paying customers only and are not valid with insurance plans.

 Important: When there is a range of pricing, consumers should normally expect to pay the lower price.
 However, due to stock shortages and other unknown variables we cannot provide any guarantee.

 The free Drugs.com Discount Card works like a coupon and can save you up to 80% or more off the cost of prescription medicines, over-the-counter drugs and pet prescriptions.

 Please note: This is a drug discount program, not an insurance plan.
 Valid at all major chains including Walgreens, CVS Pharmacy, Target, WalMart Pharmacy, Duane Reade and 65,000 pharmacies nationwide.

 Gazyva offers may be in the form of a printable coupon, rebate, savings card, trial offer, or free samples.
 Some offers may be printed right from a website, others require registration, completing a questionnaire, or obtaining a sample from the doctor's office.

-Gazyva Genetech BioOncology Co-pay Card: Eligible patients may receive an annual savings of up to $25,000 per year; for additional information contact the program at 855-692-6729.
+Gazyva Genetech BioOncology Co-pay Card: Eligible patients may pay $0 copay per prescription and receive an annual savings of up to $25,000 per year; for additional information contact the program at 855-692-6729.

 |Number of uses:||12 times within calendar year|